SvenVw/fdm/fdm-app/README.md

 The `fdm-app` is a React application providing a user-friendly interface for visualizing and managing farm data based on the Farm Data Model (FDM) schema.
 It utilizes `fdm-core` for seamless database interaction and serves as a practical demonstration of FDM's capabilities.
 This intuitive interface empowers users to interact with their farm data, gaining valuable insights and streamlining farm management decisions.

 > [!IMPORTANT]
-> As `fdm-app` is still in the pre-alpha phase, some of these features and functionalities are planned and not available yet
+> `fdm-app` is currently in pre-alpha (v0.x.x).
+Some features and functionalities are planned for future releases.
+> See our [roadmap](https://github.com/SvenVw/fdm/milestones) for planned milestone.

 ## Key Features